Significant indirect tax developments at a glance

 The Kazakh tax authorities’ clarifications on application of the tax legislation are generally publicly available in Kazakhstan.

-The main differences with EU VAT may be described as follows:
+The main differences with EU VAT rules may be summarized as follows:

 - no VAT grouping

-- recovery of input VAT is possible only for the Kazakh taxpayers etc.
+- recovery of input VAT is possible only for registered VAT-payers in Kazakhstan etc.